Cho Hyang-gi

-Cho Hyang-gi (Korean: 조향기; born 23 March 1992) is a South Korean footballer who plays as a centre-back for Gimpo FC.
+Cho Hyang-gi (Korean: 조향기; born 23 March 1992) is a South Korean footballer who plays as a centre-back for Gyeongnam FC.

 Career

 Kwangwoon University

 Cho Hyang-gi began his career at the Gwacheon Elementary School.
 He kept his role as a striker until graduating Jaehyun High School.
 He changed his role to a centre-back after entering the Kwangwoon University's association football team.

 Seoul E-Land FC

 He joined Seoul E-Land FC in 2015.
 He changed his role to a striker by then.
 He began to self-train as a centre-back again, preparing for the 2017 K League Challenge season.
 He returned to the club for the 2021 season but left the club during the mid of the season by mutual consent.

 Gimpo FC

 Hyang-gi joined Gimpo FC of K3 League after leaving Seoul E-Land FC.

 He has returned to K League 2 as the club joined the league for the 2022 season.